Arvind171219/SchoolManagments_System/README.md

 # Conclusion
-By now I’m sure you understand exactly how our traversal algorithm could generate the path shown in above video.
-Which is just one of a couple of available paths.
-We learned about some graph theory, depth-first search, the call stack and how all of it applies to finding a path through a maze.
-I hope y’all enjoyed reading this article as much as I enjoyed writing it!
+By now I’m sure you understand exactly how to Make a connection with database and how we can store and update the Information and also learned java swing and awt and help of that how can we make a beautiful GUL,I hope y’all enjoyed reading this article as much as I enjoyed writing it!

 ## Authors